Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Vermont South has 51 active public transport stops offering a mix of light rail and bus services.
-These stops are served by 16 different routes that collectively facilitate 5,253 weekly passenger trips.
-The area's transport accessibility is rated good, with residents typically residing 260 meters from the nearest stop.
+Vermont South has 51 operational public transport stops, offering a mix of light rail and bus services.
+These stops are served by 16 different routes, together facilitating 5,253 weekly passenger journeys.
+Transport access is deemed good, with residents, on average, located 260 metres from the nearest stop.
+Predominantly residential, most commuters travel outward.
+Cars remain the primary mode of transport, used by 88% of residents, while train usage stands at 7%.
+On average, there are 1.7 vehicles per dwelling, exceeding the regional norm.

 Frequently Asked Questions - Transport